supposedly/dialect-museum/README.md

 | <figure><kbd aria-role="presentation"><img src="https://user-images.githubusercontent.com/32081933/135920721-0405ee7b-e5dd-4336-aaeb-c1ffff458f34.png" alt="Different ways of saying `she's getting up` throughout Lebanon, enumerated really inefficiently.
 There's stuff like 'aymi', 'ayma', 'oymi', 'qaymi', 'qayma', and 'gayma'." /></kbd><br/><figcaption><sup><i>You'll find people living in Lebanon who pronounce it in any number of these ways, although I'm not sure if the crossed-out combinations exist.
 (The ones with "o" are stereotypically Northern, the ones with "q" stereotypically Druze, and the ones with "g" stereotypically Bedouin.)</i></sup></figcaption></figure> |
 | - |

-Jeez, that wouldn't look nice at all in a book or on a webpage.
+Jeez, that list wouldn't look nice at all in a book or on a webpage.
 But we've learned a bit about accents since the last time we saw something like this.
 Can we use our newfound knowledge to compress the whole shebang into something presentable?

 Sure thing.
-There are three variables to it, which I've colored orange, blue, and magenta: the consonant at the beginning, the long vowel right after it, and the short vowel at the very end that marks the word as feminine.
+Notice that there are three "variables", which I've colored orange, blue, and magenta: the consonant at the beginning, the long vowel right after it, and the short vowel at the very end that marks the word as feminine.
 Each one of them happens to have three possible pronunciations.

-When we put them all together and try to enumerate all the possible resulting words, the gates of combinatorial hell open up and bestow upon us twenty-seven words to have fun with.
+When we put them all together and try to enumerate all the possible resulting words, the gates of combinatorial hell open up and we get a whole twenty-seven words to deal with.
 We can nix a few of them if we know they're not real, like how I crossed out `qoymé` and didn't list `goymi` at all, but that still leaves us with way too much to skim.
 How can we do better?

 Well.
 What if we just didn't bother with that explosion at all?
-Let's just not expand anything out.
+Let's just not expand anything out, period.
 I'm thinking something like this:

 <kbd aria-role="presentation">![The `she's getting up` image from earlier, but instead of expanding the whole word into every possible permutation of different pronunciations, we just list all the outcomes of each variable letter 'in place': the word can start with "q", "g", or an apostrophe, then have either "a", "e", or "o", and end with either "é", "i", or "a"](https://user-images.githubusercontent.com/32081933/135978861-8167930c-c718-4d84-8e20-3efbb163555a.png)</kbd>